The Wild Garden at Sheringham Park

-We also have a number of specimen trees flowering at this time , the handkerchief, pieris and snowdrop trees are of particular interest.
-Spread around the garden their are also fifteen species of magnolia to admire.
+We also have a number of specimen trees flowering during spring, the handkerchief, pieris and snowdrop trees are of particular interest.
+Spread around the garden, there are also fifteen species of magnolia to admire.

-Patches of bluebells decorate much of the estate including the wild garden, and if you extend your walk into the parkland you will be rewarded with a display of buttercups and cowslips in late spring.
+Patches of bluebells decorate much of the estate including the wild garden, and if you extend your walk into the parkland you will be rewarded with a display of buttercups and cowslips from April-June.

 The rhododendron season is drawing to an end but the brilliant white flowers of rhododendron polar bear is a fitting end to the show.
 Also in white 2 eucryphia trees along the main drive covered with rose like flowers will add to your summer experience.